33mestre/java_base/docs/site/sognisport/com.sognisport.domain.service/index.md

 # Package-level declarations

 [JVM]\
-This package contains the domain services of the Sognisport application.
+This package contains the domain services of the application.

  Domain services are responsible for business logic and for implementing the application's business rules.